 In general, access paths to the shared disk must be duplicated to benefit from redundant RAID controller.
 There are still things to be done to use redundant access paths in Linux (described later in this chapter).
 If the shared disk has configuration to access the same logical disk unit (LUN) from duplicated multiple controllers simultaneously, and each controller is connected to one server, you can achieve high availability by failover between nodes when an error occurs in one of the controllers.

-Fig. 2.13: Example of the shared disk RAID controller and access paths being SPOF (left) and an access path connected to a RAID controller
+Fig. 2.18: Example of a RAID controller and access paths both being SPOF